opensearch-project/project-website/_posts/2025-08-18-opensearch-mcp-server-empowering-ec2-teams-droplet-analysis.md

 # Results and Impact

 The implementation has delivered significant benefits to the EC2 team:
-* Reduced investigation time: What previously took hours of manual correlation now happens in minutes
+* **Reduced investigation time:** What previously took hours of manual correlation now happens in minutes
-* Improved accuracy: The systematic approach eliminates human error in data gathering
+* **Improved accuracy:** The systematic approach eliminates human error in data gathering
-* Knowledge democratization: Less experienced engineers can now investigate complex issues
+* **Knowledge democratization:** Less experienced engineers can now investigate complex issues
-* Pattern recognition: Successfully classified approximately 30 previously "unknown" failures
+* **Pattern recognition:** Successfully classified approximately 30 previously "unknown" failures
-* Standardized analysis: Consistent format for all investigations improves team communication
+* **Standardized analysis:** Consistent format for all investigations improves team communication

 ## Conclusion

-The EC2 team has developed a system that can perform this analysis by combining OpenSearch MCP server with Amazon Q to address real-world operational challenges.
-Through the integration of multi-cluster connectivity features and AWS profile-based authentication, they've created a powerful solution designed to rapidly diagnose issues and provide resolution recommendations, which will significantly improve droplet quality across their fleet.
+The EC2 team has developed a system that can perform this analysis by combining OpenSearch MCP Server with Amazon Q to address real-world operational challenges.
+Through the integration of multi-cluster connectivity features and AWS IAM authentication, they've created a powerful solution designed to rapidly diagnose issues and provide resolution recommendations, which will significantly improve droplet quality across their fleet.

-This approach can be adapted by other teams facing similar challenges with distributed data sources, showing the flexibility and power of OpenSearch MCP server as a critical component in AI-assisted operations.
+This approach can be adapted by other teams facing similar challenges with distributed data sources, showing the flexibility and power of OpenSearch MCP Server as a critical component in AI-assisted operations.
 Teams can enhance performance by implementing automated pipelines, expanding context prompts with investigation examples, and continuously refining prompts for better recommendations.